2017 MEMPHIS to NEW ORLEANS

 Included Shore Excursions

 Natchez Visitor’s Center Learn about the river in this southern town and visit exhibits.
 Enjoy a short, 20-minute video in the Visitor’s Center Theater and hear about the history of Natchez.
 Then, explore the building at your leisure.
 At the entrance a scaled display model of the city is showcased.
 Stop in the office for some general information and questions about the town and its history, including town highlights and points of interest.
+It turns out to be VERY interesting.

 Day 6, Friday, Dec 22 – St. Francisville, LA